GitTools/GitVersion/docs/input/docs/reference/versioning-modes/mainline-development.md

-Mainline Development is enabled when using [GitHubFlow](../../git-branching-strategies/githubflow) or any other strategy where you develop on `master`.
-The main rule of mainline development is that **master is always in a state that it could be deployed to production**.
+Mainline Development is enabled when using [GitHubFlow](../../git-branching-strategies/githubflow) or any other strategy where you develop on `main`.
+The main rule of mainline development is that **main is always in a state that it could be deployed to production**.
 This means that pull requests should not be merged until they are ready to go out.

 To properly achieve mainline development you need confidence in your test suite